SmartTokenLabs/interview-tests/web3-technolgy-developer/web3-technology-developer.md

 The following exercise is to create a Web3 Application based on Smart Token Labs - Token Negotiator & three.js - periodic table example https://threejs.org/examples/css3d_periodictable.html.

-The test is split into 4 areas shown below and designed to be submitted after 3 days of development, where to succeed, it's not mandatory to complete all of the task items (please note: no costs should be incured completing this task, completing Web3 related tasks using testnets and testnet tokens).
+The test is split into 4 areas shown below and designed to be submitted after 3 days of development, where to succeed, it's not mandatory to complete all of the task items.

+Please note: no costs should be incured completing this task, completing Web3 related tasks using testnets and testnet tokens.

 Best of luck from the Smart Token Lab team!